-I was born in Kinston, North Carolina and have lived in West Virginia, Northern Virginia, a brief time in California and, 40 years, in Florida.
+I was born in Kinston , North Carolina in 1949 and have lived in West Virginia, Northern Virginia, a brief time in California and, 40 years, in Florida.

 “Some of my earliest memories are of my enjoyment of drawing.
 My grandmother used my interest in art as a ready tool to keep me occupied when our family would visit.
 I was fortunate in that, at the age of nine, my parents presented me with my first set of oil paints.
 I have been painting ever since.
 As a self-taught artist, I focus almost entirely on traditional representational landscapes and seascapes, with a strong leaning toward realism done exclusively in oils.

 It was during the period from 1965 to 1969 that I believe my obsession for landscapes and seascapes grew.
 My curiosity, (and some rebelliousness), led me to believe that I had to see for myself what the rest of the country, beyond the mid-Atlantic, really looked like.
 Consequently, one summer… at age sixteen… and certainly without the foreknowledge or approval of my parents… I hitch hiked from Northern Virginia to San Diego, California… just to see the country.
 The whole trip lasted maybe ten days.
 My parents, to say the least, were not pleased with my impromptu journey, but I was hooked on the adventure and the changes in scenery that I saw.
 It was inevitable that similar trips would follow over the next four years.
 Those trips gave me a firsthand view of the landscape that would supplement the photos from calendars and magazines that served, at the time, as models for paintings.